 odd.
 He took his plane down and identified

-a buoy in the water.
-He came upon more
+the distance.
+He came upon more buoys that

-late to do anything that day, and the next day -
+was too late to do anything that day.
+The

-when a Navy ship was sent to the area - the
+next day, when another squadron was sent to the

 American military presence in the Philippines.